CedricXing/monkey-copter/README.md

 to run the monkey program as a background process.
 The simulation results will be exported to `experiment/output/` and the corresponding running configuration files will be exported to `experiment` for the future use in our proposed **Autoregression** labeling method.

 #### Run the Software Fault Localization(SFL) tools
 We have implemented 6 SFL tools including `Tarantula`, `Crosstab`, `BPNN`, `DStar`, `Ochiai`, `Ochiai2`.
 Specifically, `BPNN` is based on neural network and we implement it by [Pytorch](https://pytorch.org/) framework.
 So we need to install `pytorch` first.
 We recommend [Anaconda](https://www.anaconda.com/) to install the relative python packages.
-Go to the [Anaconda-download page](https://www.anaconda.com/distribution/) to download the `Anaconda` installation package and install it.
+Go to the [Anaconda-download page](https://www.anaconda.com/distribution/) to download the `Anaconda` installation package and then install it.
 After that, try
 ```
 conda install pytorch torchvision cpuonly -c pytorch
 ```